-This subject involves the study of a range of different art methods including drawing, painting, photography, printmaking and mixed media.
-Students explore and comment on their own ideas and concepts through their studio practice and engage in discussion, analysis and interpretation of other artists.
-Students are introduced to both traditional and contemporary media through the study of artists from a wide range of historical and cultural contexts.
-Studio process including annotated ideas and images used for inspiration and photographs of the processes used for a final product are documented in a Visual Journal.
-Visual Arts is designed to prepare students for art in senior years and links with Studio Arts, Media and Visual Communication Design.
+This subject involves the study of a range of different art forms including drawing, painting, photography, printmaking and mixed media.
+Students explore and comment on their own ideas and concepts through their art practice and engage in critiquing the work of other artists.
+Students are introduced to both traditional and contemporary materials and techniques through the study of artists from a wide range of historical and cultural contexts.
+Each students' creative process, including annotated ideas and images used for inspiration are documented in a Visual Journal.
+Visual Arts is designed to prepare students for arts studies in senior years including VCE Art Making & Exhibiting, VCE Media and VCE Visual Communication Design.